belchior/learning-graphql/README.md

 ## References

-Below are some links that have somehow helped to develop this project or influenced my decisions
+Some links that have somehow helped to develop this project or influenced my decisions

 ### Docs